iyliahutta/singapore-hdb-resale-prices/README.md

     ## 6 1990… ANG … 3 ROOM    211   ANG MO KIO… 01 TO 03                 67 NEW GENER…
     ## # … with 2 more variables: lease_commence_date <dbl>, resale_price <dbl>

+Now that the data is similar, we can combine the datasets together.
 Looking into the dataset, we see that the `storey_range` variable has varied values, which we will be renaming into a new variable called `storeys`.